 English is considered a facilitating subject which can open up many different degree courses at university.
-You can go onto study A Level English Literature.
+You can go on to study A Level English Literature.
 The subject links with many different careers including Journalism, Teacher, Civil Service, Editorial, Law and Medicine.

-Ms M Pabari m.pabari@preston-manor.com
+Ms A Mahmood a.mahmood@preston-manor.com